 Budapest, Hungary straddles the Danube, with Buda on one side and Pest on the other.
-These three elements, Buda in the hills, Pest on the plain, and this timeless, storied European river dividing the two, are the essence of the Hungarian capital.
-Budapest is known for its stunning art nouveau architecture of the turn of the 20th century, its thermal baths and spas, its remarkable views from the bridges over the Danube and its music that fills the air.
+These three elements, Buda in the hills, Pest on the plain, and the timeless, storied European river dividing the two, are the essence of the Hungarian capital.
+Budapest is known for its stunning art nouveau architecture of the turn of the 20th century, thermal baths and spas, remarkable views from the bridges over the Danube and music that fills the air.

 One of the best ways to take in the scene is sitting at a cafe table with a coffee, cocktail or glass of wine.
 March weather makes that a bit of a challenge, but if you have packed for the weather, hey, no problem.